 Located 1 hour and a half Melbourne, or 2 and a half hours (including ferry) using the Queenscliff Ferry, The Great Ocean Road lies in the Barwon region of Victoria.

-A 243 km stretch of road that hugs the coastline of the southern ocean, the Great ocean Road was built by returned soldiers of World war one between 1919 and 1939.
+A 243 km stretch of road that hugs the coastline of Bass Strait in the southern ocean, the Great ocean Road was built by returned soldiers of World war one between 1919 and 1939.

 Where does the Great Ocean road start and finish?